More

 We can help them understand the process through these 4 easy steps of multiplying fractions.

-1. Write both the numbers in fraction form.
+1. Write both numbers in fraction form.

 2. Multiply the numerators.
 The product is the new numerator.